Fertility Preservation

 Key takeaways

-• Lab quality and vitrification technique matter significantly
+• Laboratory quality and vitrification technique significantly influence success

 Age at freezingThaw survival rateEst. live birth per egg